 I can’t tell you enough how excited I am to be sharing this homemade lasagna recipe with you all.
 Beyond excited, I tells ya!

-Just like my vegetarian lasagna, this meat lasagna recipe takes time.
+Just like my vegetable lasagna, this meat lasagna recipe takes time.
 It’s a labour of love.

 You know what happens when you make this recipe for someone?

-When you look at the ingredient list for this lasagna recipe, you may be thinking ‘whoa’, but seriously (though it takes time), it’s easy.
+When you look at the ingredient list for this lasagna recipe, you may be thinking it’s a lot.
+However, though it take a little time to make, it’s pretty easy.

 How To Make Lasagna